Arizona Quick Facts

 Overview

-Per capita energy consumption in Arizona is among the lowest in the nation.
+Per capita energy consumption in Arizona is less than in almost four-fifths of the states.

 Arizona is known for its stunning landscapes and natural wonders from the Grand Canyon in the north to the Saguaro deserts in the south.1 The state has few fossil fuel reserves, but it does have abundant renewable energy resources.2,3,4,5 Although higher elevations receive greater amounts of precipitation, including significant snowfalls, most of Arizona is semiarid or arid, and plentiful sunshine gives the entire state some of the nation's greatest solar energy resources.6,7,8 Elevations in Arizona vary from peaks more than 12,000 feet high in the north to nearly sea level in the deserts in the southwest.
-Some of the highest elevations and greatest wind potential in the state are on the Colorado Plateau just north of the 200-mile-long Mogollon Rim, which cuts diagonally across central Arizona from northwest to southeast and marks the southern edge of the Plateau.9,10 Arizona also has biomass resources, including the nation's largest ponderosa pine forest.11
+Some of the highest elevations and greatest wind potential in the state are on the Colorado Plateau just north of the 200-mile-long Mogollon Rim, which cuts diagonally across central Arizona from northwest to southeast and marks the southern edge of the Plateau.9,10 Even though it is arid, the state has biomass resources.
+More than one-fourth of Arizona is forested.11,12 Arizona also has major hydroelectric facilities, including Hoover Dam and Glen Canyon Dam, the two highest concrete-arch dams in the United States.13

-Arizona is rich in minerals, and the area drew Spanish explorers seeking gold, silver, and copper as early as the late 1500s.12 Arizona still produces more copper than any other state, accounting for almost three-fourths of the nation's output in 2021.13 During the 20th century, mines in the state also began producing uranium.14 Arizona is the site of major uranium reserves, including the highest-grade uranium in the nation, but currently there are no operating uranium mines in the state.15 Mining has long been a significant contributor to the state's wealth.
-However, the economy has diversified.
-Real estate; government; professional and business services; finance and insurance; trade; and health care services are among the largest contributors to Arizona's gross domestic product (GDP).16 Other key industries in the state include computer and electronic products manufacturing; aerospace and defense; and biosciences.17
+Arizona's minerals drew Spanish explorers seeking gold, silver, and copper as early as the late 1500s.14 About two-fifths of the state's surface acreage and nearly half of Arizona's minerals acreage is administered by the federal government.15 Arizona still produces more copper than any other state, accounting for about 70% of the nation's output in 2022.16,17 Arizona is also the site of major uranium reserves, including the highest-grade uranium in the nation.18 After years of no uranium mining in the state, the Pinyon Plain Mine—formerly known as Canyon Mine— resumed operations in December 2023 due to the rise in uranium prices and U.S. ban of uranium imports from Russia.19,20,21 Mining has long been a significant contributor to the state's wealth.
+However, Arizona's economy has diversified.
+Real estate; government; professional and business services; finance and insurance; utilities; and health care services are today among the largest contributors to the state's gross domestic product (GDP).22 Other key industries in the state include computer and electronic products manufacturing; aerospace and defense; and biosciences.23

-In part because many of Arizona's primary economic activities are not energy intensive, the state's total per capita energy consumption is the sixth-lowest in the nation.18 The transportation sector accounts for more than one-third of Arizona's total end-use sector energy consumption, and the residential sector uses more than one-fourth.19 The majority of Arizona's residents live in a few urban areas, leaving most of the state lightly populated.20 Mild summers in the north and mild winters in the south make Arizona a popular vacation and retirement destination, and the state's year-round population grew faster than in all but three other states in 2021.21,22 The pleasant weather also draws many seasonal residents, and almost 1 in 16 Arizona homes are occupied only part of the year.23,24,25 The commercial sector accounts for more than one-fifth of Arizona's total end-use sector energy consumption, and the state's industrial sector consumes about one-seventh.26
+Overall, Arizona's total per capita energy consumption is less than in almost four-fifths of the states.24 In 2021, the transportation sector accounted for 36% of Arizona's total energy consumption, the residential sector used 27%, the commercial sector accounted for 22%, and the state's industrial sector consumed 15%.25 The majority of Arizona's residents live in a few large urban areas, leaving most of the state lightly populated.26 Mild summers in the north and mild winters in the south make Arizona a popular vacation and retirement destination, and the state's year-round population grew faster than in all but four other states in 2023.27,28 The pleasant weather also draws many seasonal residents, and almost 1 in 17 Arizona homes were occupied only part of the year in 2022.29,30,31

 Electricity

-Arizona’s Palo Verde Nuclear Generating Station is the nation’s largest nuclear power plant.
+Arizona’s Palo Verde Nuclear Generating Station is the nation’s second-largest nuclear power plant.

 Natural gas is the primary fuel used for electricity generation in Arizona.
-Natural gas fueled more than two-fifths of Arizona's utility-scale (1 megawatt of larger) electricity net generation in 2021, up from less than three-tenths in 2017.27 More than 700 megawatts of new natural gas-fired capacity came online since 2018, but more than 380 megawatts of natural gas-fired capacity retired during the same period.28 Although 5 of the state's 10 largest power plants by capacity and generation are natural gas fired, the Palo Verde Nuclear Generating Station is Arizona's largest power plant and the nation's largest nuclear power plant.29 Palo Verde generates more electricity annually than any other U.S. power plant and is second only to the Grand Coulee Dam in total electricity generating capacity among the nation's power plants.30 In 2021, Palo Verde's three operating reactors generated almost three-tenths of the state's net electricity.
-Coal fueled about as much or more of the state's electricity generation as nuclear power until 2016.31 However, the Navajo Generating Station, which was the largest coal-fired facility in the state and Arizona's second-largest power plant, permanently closed in late 2019.32,33 Until its closure, the Navajo Generating Station typically provided two-fifths of the state's coal-fired power generation, and 10% to 20% of the state's utility-scale generation annually.
-In 2021, coal fueled 13% of the state's utility-scale net generation, down from 40% a decade earlier.34,35 Renewable resources, mostly solar and hydroelectric power, supplied almost all the rest of Arizona's in-state utility-scale electricity generation in 2021.36
+Natural gas-fired power plants provided 46% of Arizona's total in-state electricity net generation in 2023.32 Although 5 of the state's 10 largest power plants by capacity and 7 of the 10 largest by generation are natural gas-fired, the Palo Verde Nuclear Generating Station is Arizona's largest power plant and the nation's second-largest nuclear power plant after the Vogtle plant in Georgia.33,34 In 2023, Palo Verde's three operating reactors supplied 27% of the state's net generation, and it accounted for 4% of the nation's nuclear generation.
+Until 2016, coal fueled about as much or more of the state's electricity generation as nuclear power.35,36 Some coal-fired power plants have switched to natural gas and the Navajo Generating Station, which was the largest coal-fired facility in the state and Arizona's second-largest power plant, permanently closed in late 2019.37,38,39 In 2023, coal fueled 10% of the state's total net generation, down from 38% in 2013.
+Renewable resources, mostly solar and hydroelectric power, supplied almost all the rest of Arizona's in-state electricity generation in 2023.40

-Some of Arizona's in-state generating capacity was developed to power the crucial pumping systems that bring water for drinking and irrigation from the Colorado River in the north to the drier central and southern parts of Arizona, where most of the state's population lives.37,38 Arizona power plants typically generate more electricity than the state consumes, and in 2020 more than one-fifth of the electricity generated in-state was sent to consumers outside of Arizona.39 Because interstate transmission lines have become congested during peak demand periods, Arizona continues to work with other states and stakeholders to improve transmission capacity.
-Projects in development include one that will transmit electricity from carbon-free sources (renewable and nuclear energy) in Arizona and New Mexico to consumers across the southwest.40 Another project will bring wind power down from Wyoming to population centers in southwestern states, including in Arizona, and send solar power up from the southwest to the Rocky Mountain states.41 A third transmission project in development will connect areas of southeastern California to southwestern Arizona, facilitating renewable energy development along the route.42 Arizona also has almost 100 megawatts of battery energy storage systems at seven sites, three of which are lithium-ion batteries coupled with solar photovoltaic projects.43 Battery storage projects are a least-cost option for adding power in remote rural communities.44 An open-pit lithium mining project is in development in northern Arizona.45
+Some of Arizona's in-state generating capacity was developed to power the crucial pumping systems that bring water for drinking and irrigation from the Colorado River in the north to the drier central and southern parts of Arizona, where most of the state's population lives.41,42 However, Arizona power plants typically generate more electricity than the state consumes, and almost one-fifth of the electricity generated in-state is sent over the regional grid to consumers outside of Arizona.43 Because interstate transmission lines have become congested during peak demand periods, Arizona continues to work with other states and stakeholders to improve transmission capacity.44 Projects in development include one that will transmit electricity from carbon-free sources (renewable and nuclear energy) in Arizona and New Mexico to consumers across the southwest.45,46 Another project will bring wind power from Wyoming to population centers in the southwestern states, including Arizona, and will send solar power from the southwest to the Rocky Mountain states.47 A third transmission project in development will connect areas of southeastern California to southwestern Arizona, facilitating renewable energy development along the route.48 Arizona also has 923 megawatts of battery energy storage systems (BESS), with an additional 2,000 megawatts planned to come online in by 2025.49 BESS are an option for adding power in remote rural communities and storing energy generated by renewable sources.50 Batteries deployed in BESS currently use lithium and Arizona has some lithium deposits.51 An open-pit lithium mining project, Big Sandy, is in development in northern Arizona.52

-Arizona consumes more electricity than almost two-thirds of the states, but its total per capita electricity retail sales are lower than in more than two-thirds of the states.
-Arizona's residential sector, where about 3 in 5 households rely on electricity for home heating and more than 9 in 10 homes have air conditioning, uses more electricity than the residential sectors in nearly three-fourths of the states and more per capita than half the states.46,47,48 Almost half of all Arizona's electricity retail sales go to the residential sector.
-The commercial sector uses almost two-fifths, and the industrial sector accounts for less than one-fifth.49 Arizona's transportation sector uses a small amount of electricity, and the state has more than 870 public charging stations for electric vehicles (including all-electric vehicles and plug-in hybrid vehicles), about 90 of which are direct current fast-charging stations.50
+Arizona consumes more electricity than two-thirds of the states, but its total per capita electricity use is less than in three-fifths of the states.53 Arizona's residential sector, where about 3 in 5 households rely on electricity for home heating and more than 9 in 10 homes use air conditioning, consumes more electricity than the residential sectors in three-fourths of the states.54,55 In 2023, the residential and commercial sectors each accounted for 40% of Arizona's electricity sales and the industrial sector used 37%.
+Arizona's transportation sector used a small amount of electricity for public electric rail.56 In March 2024, Arizona had 1,191 public electric vehicle charging locations.57

 Renewable energy

-Arizona ranks fifth among the states in solar-powered electricity generation.
+Arizona ranks fifth among the states in solar-powered electricity generation, including from solar thermal and large- and small-scale solar PV facilities.

-Hydroelectric power typically accounts for less than one-tenth of Arizona's total in-state utility-scale net generation.
-In 2021, it supplied only about 5%, in part because of the state's prolonged (27-year) drought.59,60 Glen Canyon Dam and Hoover Dam, both located on the Colorado River in northern Arizona, are among the largest power plants by capacity in the state and are the two tallest concrete-arch dams in the nation.61,62 They provide most of Arizona's in-state hydroelectric generation.63 Arizona is also 1 of 18 states with pumped storage hydroelectric generation.64 Pumped storage is a process whereby inexpensive power purchased during periods of low demand is used to pump water from a lower reservoir to an upper reservoir.
-During periods of high power demand, water is released from the upper reservoir and flows to the lower reservoir.
-Water flows through turbines located between the reservoirs and generates electricity.
-A pumped storage facility uses more power than it generates, but it supplies power in periods of peak demand when electricity prices are highest.65 The state's three pumped storage plants have a combined capacity of almost 220 megawatts.66,67
+Hydroelectric power typically accounts for less than one-tenth of Arizona's total in-state net generation.
+In 2023, it supplied about 5%, in part because of the state's prolonged (almost 30-year) drought.64,65,66 Glen Canyon Dam and Hoover Dam, located on the Colorado River in northern Arizona, are among the 10 largest power plants by capacity in the state.67,68 They provide most of Arizona's in-state hydroelectric generation.69 Arizona is also one of 18 states with pumped storage hydroelectric generation.70 During periods of low power demand, which are usually at night, less costly electricity is used to pump water from a lower reservoir to an upper reservoir.
+Then, during periods when power demand and electricity prices are higher, usually during the day, the water is released from the upper reservoir and flows down through generating turbines on its way to the lower reservoir, producing electricity.
+Although the pumped storage plant uses more power than it generates, it supplies power in periods of peak demand when electricity prices are higher.71 The state's three pumped storage plants have a combined capacity of almost 220 megawatts.72,73

 Petroleum

-Arizona has no significant proved crude oil reserves, and the state's oil wells produced only about 5,000 barrels of crude oil in 2020.83,84 The largest oil field in the state is on the Navajo reservation in the northeastern corner of Arizona.85 Helium, an important industrial gas, is produced from formations below the crude oil zones in that field.86 Areas on both the Colorado Plateau in the northeast and in the Basin and Range region in the southwest may have crude oil potential, but exploratory drilling has not yielded large finds, and much of Arizona remains unexplored.87
+Arizona has no significant proved crude oil reserves, and the state's few oil wells produced only about 6,000 barrels of crude oil in 2023.90,91 The largest oil field in the state, the Dineh-bi-Keyah field, is on the Navajo reservation in the northeastern corner of Arizona.92 Helium, an important industrial gas, is produced from formations below the crude oil zones in that field in the Four Corners area and in the Holbrook Basin further south.93,94 Some areas in the state may have additional crude oil potential, but exploratory drilling has not yielded large finds, and much of Arizona remains unexplored.95

-Arizona does not have any crude oil refineries.88 Motor gasoline and other petroleum products arrive by pipeline from southern California and from Texas.89 In 2019, the transportation sector accounted for almost nine-tenths of the petroleum consumed in Arizona.90 To meet federal air quality standards, the Tucson area requires oxygenated motor gasoline in the winter.
-More stringent state regulations require the use of an oxygenated blend of motor gasoline called Arizona Clean Burning Gasoline (CBG) in Maricopa County, including the city of Phoenix, where motor vehicles are the single largest source of air pollution.91,92 Ethanol is used as an oxygenate in motor gasoline in Arizona.93 The state has one fuel ethanol production plant, but its capacity—55 million gallons annually—is less than the state's consumption, and additional ethanol supplies arrive from midwestern states.94,95,96 The industrial sector accounted for most of the rest of the state's petroleum consumption, about one-tenth.
-In 2019, the commercial sector used about 3%.
-The residential sector, where only 3 in 100 households use petroleum products, mostly propane, for space heating, consumed less than 1%.97,98
+Arizona does not have any crude oil refineries.96 The state receives motor gasoline and other petroleum products by pipeline from southern California and from Texas.97 In 2022, the transportation sector accounted for 86% of the petroleum consumed in Arizona.98 To meet federal air quality standards, the Tucson area requires oxygenated motor gasoline in the winter.
+More stringent state regulations require the use of an oxygenated blend of motor gasoline called Arizona Clean Burning Gasoline (CBG) in Maricopa County, including the city of Phoenix, where motor vehicles are the single largest source of air pollution.99,100 The state does not produce any fuel ethanol, an oxygenate blended into motor gasoline, and Arizona receives the fuel ethanol supplies it needs from midwestern states.101,102,103 In 2022, the industrial sector accounted for about 9% of the state's petroleum consumption.
+The commercial sector used about 3%, and the residential sector, where 3 in 100 households use petroleum products, mostly propane, for space heating, consumed less than 1%.104,105

 Natural gas

 The electric power sector uses the largest share of the natural gas consumed in Arizona.
-In 2020, it accounted for four-fifths of the natural gas deliveries to state consumers.
-The residential sector, where about one-third of Arizona households use natural gas as their primary home heating fuel, accounted for almost one-tenth of the state's natural gas consumption.
-The commercial sector used about 7%, and the industrial sector accounted for 4%.
-The transportation sector used a small amount as vehicle fuel.104,105 Overall, Arizona's per capita natural gas consumption was less than in all but 14 states and the District of Columbia in 2020.106,107
+In 2022, it accounted for 78% of the natural gas deliveries to state consumers.
+Although one in three Arizona households use natural gas as their primary home heating fuel, the residential sector accounted for slightly less than 10% of the state's natural gas consumption.
+The commercial sector used about 8%, and the industrial sector accounted for 4%.
+The transportation sector used a small amount as vehicle fuel.113,114 Overall, Arizona's per capita natural gas consumption was less than in all but 11 other states in 2020.115,116

 Coal

-Coal is Arizona's most abundant fossil fuel resource.
-However, the state's last coal mine closed in 2019.108 There are two coal fields in Arizona—Black Mesa, in the northeastern part of the state on the Navajo and Hopi reservations, and Pinedale in east-central Arizona.109 The state's only coal mine was in the Black Mesa field, but it ceased operations in 2019 because its only customer, the coal-fired Navajo Generating Station, closed.110 That mine was one of the 30 largest coal mines in the nation, and in 2018, it accounted for about 1% of the nation's coal reserves at producing mines.111 The coal that supplies Arizona's remaining four coal-fired power plants, one of which is scheduled for retirement in late 2022, comes into the state by rail, primarily from New Mexico, Wyoming, and Montana.
-In 2020, industrial plants in Arizona received a small amount of coal (about 3% of the state's total deliveries) from Utah and Colorado.112,113 Overall, Arizona consumed less than 8.6 million tons of coal in 2020, half of the amount the state used two years earlier.114
+Arizona has no current coal production.
+However, areas in the northeastern part of the state on the Navajo and Hopi reservations and in east-central Arizona have some coal.117 The state's last coal mine, the Kayenta mine, ceased operations in 2019 because its only customer, the coal-fired Navajo Generating Station, closed.118 Before its closure, that mine was one of the 30 largest coal mines in the nation, and in 2018 it accounted for almost 1% of the nation's coal production.119 In 2022, the coal that supplied Arizona's remaining four coal-fired power plants came into the state by rail from New Mexico, Wyoming, and Montana.
+The state's industrial plants received a small amount of coal (about 3% of the state's total deliveries) from Colorado.120,121 In 2023, Arizona consumed 7.5 million tons of coal, less than half the amount of coal the state used in 2018.122

 Energy on tribal lands

-Arizona is home to 21 federally recognized Native American tribes, and 3 of the 10 largest reservations in the nation, including most of the Navajo Nation's reservation which is the largest reservation in the United States.115,116 More Native Americans live in Arizona than in any other state except California and Oklahoma.117 As tribes and individuals, Native Americans hold more than one-fourth of Arizona's land—the largest share in any state and second only to Alaska in total acreage.118 Almost all of Arizona's energy mineral resources are on tribal lands.119
+Arizona is home to 22 federally recognized Native American tribes, and 3 of the nation's 10 largest reservations as measured by land area, including most of the Navajo Nation's, the largest reservation in the United States.123,124,125 Only Oklahoma has more Native American residents than Arizona.126 As tribes and individuals, Native Americans hold more than one-fourth of Arizona's land—the largest share in any state and second only to Alaska in total acreage—and almost all of Arizona's energy mineral resources are on tribal lands.127,128

 Almost all of Arizona’s energy mineral resources are on tribal lands.

-Many Arizona tribes have significant solar, geothermal, wind, and biomass resources suitable for on-site generation of electricity.128 Three of the nation's five tribes with the greatest electricity generation potential from solar resources—both solar thermal and utility-scale solar PV—are in Arizona, as are two of the five tribes with the greatest potential for geothermal-sourced generation.
-The Navajo reservation has the largest solar and geothermal energy potential among all U.S. reservations.129 In 2017, the first large-scale solar PV facility on Navajo land came online with 27 megawatts of capacity.130 In 2019, the facility added another 28 megawatts of capacity.131 In 2021, the Navajo Nation signed leases for development of two new large solar projects on its tribal lands that will have an expected combined generating capacity of about 270 megawatts.132
+Many Arizona tribes have significant solar, geothermal, wind, and biomass resources suitable for on-site generation of electricity.138,139 Three of the nation's top five tribes with the greatest electricity generation potential from solar resources—both solar thermal and utility-scale solar PV—are in Arizona, as are two of the five tribes with the greatest potential for geothermal-sourced generation.
+The Navajo reservation, in large part because of its size, has the largest solar and geothermal energy potential among all U.S. reservations.140 In 2017, the first large-scale solar PV facility on Navajo land came online with 27 megawatts of capacity.141 In 2019, the facility added another 28 megawatts of capacity.
+In 2023, new solar PV projects added over 645 megawatts of capacity in Arizona.142 In 2024, two solar PV projects on Navajo and Hopi tribal lands were selected as part of the U.S. Department of Energy's funding for community-driven energy projects aimed at lowering energy costs and enhancing energy security in remote communities.143 The U.S. Department of Energy has funded numerous Arizona tribal energy projects during the past decade.144

 Endnotes